Fire discipline: Call for fire

-In the United States military, artillery is usually brought into play when a forward observer sends a three part "call for fire".
+In the United States military, artillery is usually brought into play when a forward observer sends a three-part "call for fire".
 While there are many "missions" available, the most common in a wartime scenario is the basic "adjust fire":

 Fire missions are started with a warning stating the observer identification (call sign) and the type of mission to be fired: "M10, this is G35, adjust fire, over."

 The next radio transmission will be from the artillery battery, mirroring what was sent: "G35, this is M10, adjust fire, out."

-The forward observer then sends a six-digit Military Grid Reference System (MGRS) grid coordinate with a 100,000-meter grid square identifier: "Grid ES 923 945, over".
+The forward observer then sends a six-digit Military Grid Reference System (MGRS) grid coordinate with a 100-metre grid square identifier: "Grid ES 923 945, over".

 The forward observer will always get a reply mirroring what was originally sent: "Grid ES 923 945, out."

 The last element is the description of the target, and optionally, method of engagement and method of fire and control: "Two BMPs and 20 enemy dismounted infantry in the open, over."

 The phrase "in the open" is the degree of protection of the target.
 If the forward observer does not specify the method of engagement and the method of fire and control, the Fire Direction Center will choose the ammunition type and fusing, be it for a target in foxholes or dug in, in dense foliage or in a bunker.

 Danger close

-If the forward observer or any friendly troops are within 600 meters of the impact point, to keep themselves safe, the forward observer would declare "danger close" in this last element.
+If the forward observer or any friendly troops are within 600 metres of the impact point, to keep themselves safe, the forward observer declares "danger close" in this last element.